Developing Motor Skills in Preschool: A Guide to Gross and Fine Motor Skills

 Why are motor skills important?

-Motor skills are important since they facilitate muscle group movements to perform certain tasks.
-These skills help:
+Motor skills are important because they facilitate the muscle group movements necessary to perform daily tasks, build independence, and promote cognitive and language development.

 • Enable movement: Muscle contraction and relaxation facilitate different types of body movement like walking, running, and crawling.